 - But if it did come down to a foot race between our tour guide and I, kick him in the balls and run like hell.

 At this point, we wouldn’t be running from the gorillas because our guide should be keeping them occupied while we escape.
-We were running because if the tour guide somehow survived, he was really going to be pissed (of course I would disavow any knowledge of the porter’s actions).
-And I was so specific about the kick not because I wanted to be overly graphic or cruel (I could have just had the porter trip him), but because of my concern about a communication error – if the porter got it backward and saved the guide first, I needed something in the instructions to keep him from executing that last part on Nancy.
+We were running because if the tour guide somehow survived, he was going to be really pissed (of course, I would disavow any knowledge of the porter’s actions).
+And I was so specific about the kick not because I wanted to be overly graphic or crude (I could have just had the porter trip him), but because of my concern about a communication error – if the porter got it backward and saved the guide first, I needed something in the instructions to keep him from executing that last part on Nancy.